WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 except ValueError:
 	print('Can\'t have more neighbors than training samples!!')
 ```
-That's it.
-We've just written our first machine learning algorithm from scratch!
+That's it, we've just written our first machine learning algorithm from scratch!

 ## Pros and Cons of KNN